MohilSarvankar/Microservice-Quiz-App/README.md

 - Create databses named quizdb and questiondb in postgreSQL using pgAdmin.

-- Open service-registry, question-service and quiz-service in eclipse and make sure all the mvn dependencies are installed.
+- Open service-registry, question-service, quiz-service and gateway-service in eclipse and make sure all the mvn dependencies are installed.

 - Configure PostgreSQL database in application.properties in quiz-service and question-service
     ```properties
     spring.datasource.username=your_db_username
     spring.datasource.password=your_db_password

-- Run service-registry, question-service and quiz-service.
+- Run service-registry, question-service, quiz-service and gateway-service.

 ### Frontend Setup
 - Install node dependnecies.